 That night at around seven-thirty, Judy and I were eating supper when we heard a knock on the front door.
 When I opened the door, the man who had wanted the tan and brown pup was standing there.
 We walked inside, took care of the adoption details and I handed him the puppy.
 Judy and I did not know what we would do or say when the teacher showed up with her grandson.
 At exactly eight o'clock the doorbell rang.
 I opened the door, and there was the schoolteacher with her grandson standing behind her.
 I explained to her the man had come for the puppy after all, and there were no puppies left.
 "I'm sorry, Jeffery.
 They found homes for all the puppies," she told her grandson.

 Just at that moment, the small puppy left in the bedroom began to yelp.

 "My puppy!
-My puppy!" yelled the little boy as he ran out from behind
+My puppy!" yelled the little boy as he ran out from behind his grandmother.

 The schoolteacher turned to us, "Is this puppy available?"

 "Yes," I answered.
 "That puppy is available."

 The little boy, who was now hugging the puppy, chimed in, "My grandma told me these kind of puppies are real expensive and that I have to take real good care of it."